The alpha myth

 Yep.

+Actually putting their arms around each other's neck.
 I published a whole paper on wolves hugging each other.

-Sometimes lie side by side
+Sometimes lie side by side,

 where one will put